 Working in a pub, bar, cafe or restaurant is a student classic for a reason: there’s a strong demand for staff.
 Look out for notices in windows, but don’t be afraid to walk in with your CV even if there isn’t one.
 Many places may be willing to take on casual workers or to keep your CV in case of a staffing emergency.

 Expect a fairly flexible schedule but with block shifts of six to eight hours that could end late depending on your establishment’s closing time.
 Most jobs will pay just above the minimum wage, but you will often get tips too.
-Working in this sector is a good way to build up your people skills and confidence to interact with others, along with further attributes.
+These jobs are good opportunities to build up your people skills, customer service and confidence.

 4. Student caller